Arbeit macht frei: Use by the Nazis

-In 1933 the first communist prisoners were being rounded up for an indefinite period without charges.
+In 1933, the first communist prisoners were being rounded up for an indefinite period without charges.
 They were held in a number of places in Germany.
-The slogan Arbeit macht frei was first used over the gate of a "wild camp" in the city of Oranienburg, which was set up in an abandoned brewery in March 1933 (it was later rebuilt in 1936 as Sachsenhausen).
+The slogan Arbeit macht frei was first used over the gate of the Oranienburg concentration camp, which was set up in an abandoned brewery in March 1933 (it was later rebuilt in 1936 as Sachsenhausen).

-The slogan was placed at the entrances to a number of Nazi concentration camps.
-The slogan's use was implemented by Schutzstaffel (SS) officer Theodor Eicke at Dachau concentration camp.

-From Dachau it was copied by Rudolf Höss, who had previously worked there, when he was appointed to create the original camp at Auschwitz, which became known as Auschwitz (or Camp) 1 and whose intended purpose was to incarcerate Polish political detainees.
+The slogan's use was part of the 1937–1938 reconstruction by Schutzstaffel (SS) officer Theodor Eicke at Dachau concentration camp.
+From Dachau, it was copied by the Nazi officer Rudolf Höss, who had previously worked there.
+Höss was appointed to create the original camp at Auschwitz, which became known as Auschwitz (or Camp) 1 and whose intended purpose was to incarcerate Polish political detainees.

-The Auschwitz I sign was made by prisoner-labourers including master blacksmith Jan Liwacz, and features an upside-down B, which has been interpreted as an act of defiance by the prisoners who made it.
-However, this is very unlikely as it means the guards wouldn't have noticed the letter for five years.
-Another explanation is a new way of writing that the Nazi party tried to implement during the war.
-This would explain why the curve on the R is the same size as the top curve on the B.
+The Auschwitz I sign was made by prisoner-laborers including master blacksmith Jan Liwacz, and features an upside-down 'B', which has been interpreted as an act of defiance by the prisoners who made it.

 In The Kingdom of Auschwitz, Otto Friedrich wrote about Rudolf Höss, regarding his decision to display the motto so prominently at Auschwitz:

-In 1938 the Austrian political cabaret writer Jura Soyfer and the composer Herbert Zipper, while prisoners at Dachau, wrote the Dachaulied or "The Dachau Song".
+In 1938, the Austrian political cabaret writer Jura Soyfer and the composer Herbert Zipper, while prisoners at Dachau, wrote the Dachaulied or "The Dachau Song".
 They had spent weeks marching in and out of the camp's gate to daily forced labour, and considered the motto Arbeit macht frei over the gate an insult.
 The song repeats the phrase cynically as a "lesson" taught by Dachau.

-An example of ridiculing the falsity of the slogan was a popular saying used among Auschwitz prisoners:
+An example of ridiculing the slogan was a popular saying used among Auschwitz prisoners:

-It can also be seen at the Gross-Rosen, and Theresienstadt camps, as well as at Fort Breendonk in Belgium.
+It can also be seen at the Gross-Rosen and Theresienstadt camps, as well as at Fort Breendonk in Belgium.
 At the Monowitz camp (also known as Auschwitz III), the slogan was reportedly placed over the entrance gates.
 However, Primo Levi describes seeing the words illuminated over a doorway (as distinct from a gate).
 The slogan appeared at the Flossenbürg camp on the left gate post at the camp entry.
 The original gate posts survive in another part of the camp, but the sign no longer exists.

 The signs are prominently displayed, and were seen by all prisoners and staff— all of whom knew, suspected, or quickly learned that prisoners confined there would likely only be freed by death.
 The signs' psychological impact was tremendous.